 In addition, the drive ships with a USB Type-C to Type-A cable in the box, which means it will work with all existing computers.

 For detailed specifications or parameters of the portable drive, please see the following chart.

-Then, we will give some tips on using this drive.
+Then, we will give you some tips on using Portable SSD T3.

 5 Useful Tips on Using Samsung Portable SSD T3 or Any Other SSD